SethSmigelski/under-the-weather/readme.txt

 * DEV: Added full internationalization support.

 = 1.2 =
-* Improved the appearance of the Performance Report.
+* IMPROVEMENT: Improved the appearance of the Performance Report.

 = 1.1 =
-* Introduced a Performance Report tab to the Under The Weather Settings Page so that users can monitor the plugin's usage and observe the effectiveness of the cache system.
+* NEW: Introduced a Performance Report tab to the Under The Weather Settings Page so that users can monitor the plugin's usage and observe the effectiveness of the cache system.

 = 1.0 =
-* Initial version intended for public release.
+* NEW: Initial version intended for public release.

 == Upgrade Notice ==